 We are grateful for everyday we are able to be here in person.

-As a school with small class sizes and large spaces, we are able to implement at least two of three of our mitigation strategies in every space.
+With small class sizes and large spaces, we are able to implement at least two of three mitigation strategies in every space.
 These mitigation strategies include: face coverings, physical distancing, and plexiglass barriers.
 Our most important effort is health screening, required by every student, faculty, staff, and visitor on campus.
 This is the first step to ensuring a healthy and virus-free environment.
 All are asked to take their temperature and answer a few screening questions before coming to campus.
 If prompted by the app to stay home, they do so.
 A key factor in our success is that our faculty and staff are not coming to work symptomatic, nor are parents sending a child to school with symptoms.

-Communication and honest reporting of information also continues to be a measurement for our success.
-We have created a COVID-19 Dashboard - a report card of our school’s health that our community can view; the dashboard is updated weekly.
+Communication and honest reporting of information also continues to be a measurement for success.
+We created a COVID-19 Dashboard - a report card of our school’s health that our community can view; the dashboard is updated weekly.
 COVID-19 updates are also issued bi-weekly or more frequently, as needed.

 To minimize the number of students being asked to quarantine after an exposure, we have partnered with our representatives at the DPH to fully understand how contact tracing and quarantine works.
 Students who need to quarantine begin remote learning for a two-week period so that they do not fall behind and may continue to participate virtually in classroom instruction.
-We have had NO additional spread from active cases to any of our quarantined students.

 Please continue to refer back to this page regularly for updated information on COVID-19 and our mitigation efforts at Pinecrest Academy.
 Questions can be directed to our COVID-19 Task Force Coordinator, Charlene Dougal, at email@example.com